In 1992 I telephoned Channel 4 to offer them my proposal.

 “And what are you?
 Another producer?”

 “Adaptations.”
 She reached into her bag and brought out a book.
 “This is about a lazy Russian nobleman, Oblomov.
-For the first fifty pages he’s lying in bed.
+For the first fifty pages he’s just lying in bed.
 He manages to get out and make it to a chair.
-Not to give it away.”
+Not to give anything away.”

 “That sort of crap drives me up the pipe.”